-In June 2009, we expensed as allowable costs under our government contract, the \$1.8 million payment for past contract performance and recognized related contract revenues.
+In June 2009, we expensed as allowable costs under our government contract the \$1.8 million payment for past contract performance and recognized related contract revenues.
 We also expensed the \$3.0 million cancellation fee in June 2009.

-In the second quarter of 2009, our existing research and development contract for SparVaxTM was transferred from NIAID to BARDA.
-In the third quarter of 2009 BARDA and PharmAthene modified the existing statement of work to include, among other things, the completion of on-going stability studies and development of potency assays along with certain manufacturing scale-up and technology transfer activities to a U.S.-based manufacturer for the bulk drug substance for SparVaxTM.
+In the second quarter 2009, our existing research and development contract for SparVaxTM was transferred from NIAID to BARDA.
+In the third quarter 2009 BARDA and PharmAthene modified the existing statement of work to include, among other things, the completion of on-going stability studies and development of potency assays along with certain manufacturing scale-up and technology transfer activities to a U.S.-based manufacturer for the bulk drug substance for SparVaxTM.
 We then entered into a corresponding subcontract with our U.S.-based manufacturer.
-As a result of the transfer of the contract and modification of the statement of work, we relocated most development and manufacturing activities as well as other general and administrative functions from the UK to the U.S. In 2009, we expensed approximately \$2.1 million of costs associated with these exit activities.
-Of this amount approximately \$1.8 million and \$0.3 million is presented as research and development expenses and general and administrative expenses, respectively.
-As of December 31, 2009, \$1.1 million remained in accrued expenses.
+As a result of the transfer of the contract and modification of the statement of work, we have been transitioning development and manufacturing activities as well as other general and administrative functions from the UK to the U.S. In connection with this transition, we anticipate relocating our UK operations, including terminating our UK workforce, by June 30, 2010.
+In 2009, we expensed approximately \$2.1 million of costs associated with these exit activities.
+Of this amount approximately \$1.8 and \$0.3 is presented as research and development expenses and general and administrative expenses, respectively.
+As of December 31, 2009, \$1.1 remains in accrued expenses.